Top Reasons to Implement a Gluten-Free, Casein-Free Diet

 - “Foods that contain exorphins, such as wheat and dairy products, have indeed a reputation for being rewarding and people find it extremely hard to give them up.”

-More information can be found in this article titled “Peptides’ Role in Autism with Emphasis on Exorphins”.
+For more information, please read “Peptides’ Role in Autism with Emphasis on Exorphins”.

 - When mast cells living in the connective tissue that line the GI tract are stimulated by a food sensitivity or food allergen, like wheat or dairy, they release the contents of their granules which has been shown to cause a permeable gut lining (AKA “Leaky gut”).